cosminproca/laravel-vuetify-ticket-system/README.md

 - `docker-compose run --rm npm run dev`
 - `docker-compose run --rm artisan migrate`

+Keep in mind that you cannot run `php artisan migrate` locally, it has to be either from the docker CLI or `docker-compose run --rm artisan migrate` .

+Also due to caching and other mechanisms, if you install everything with `docker-compose run` things won't work correctly when run locally but if you install everything locally with `npm`, `composer` and `php artisan` things will work perfectly fine except for migrations.

 ## Persistent MySQL Storage

 By default, whenever you bring down the Docker network, your MySQL  data will be removed after the containers are destroyed.
 If you would  like to have persistent data that remains after bringing containers down and back up, do the following:

 1. Create a `mysql` folder in the project root, alongside the `nginx` and `src` folders.
-2. Under the create `docker-compose.yml` file in the `mysql` folder and add the following lines to it:
+2. Under the `mysql` service in your `docker-compose.yml` file, add the following lines:

 ```
 volumes:
   - ./mysql:/var/lib/mysql
 ```

-3. Repeat steps 1 and 2 and replace `mysql` with `cypress`.
+3. Repeat the steps from above and replace `mysql` with `cypress`.